chauff/cse1500-web-transcripts/Lecture-1.md

 ### Expires & Cache-Control

 There is another header that is similar to `Expires`: `Cache-Control`.
-They differ in the manner they indicate staleness to the web cache: `Expires` uses an **absolute expiration date**, e.g. December 1, 2021, while `Cache-Control` uses a **relative time**, e.g. 3600 seconds since being sent.
+They differ in the manner they indicate staleness to the web cache: `Expires` uses an **absolute expiration date**, e.g. *December 1, 2021*, while `Cache-Control` uses a **relative time**, e.g. *3600 seconds* since being sent.

 Enabling the origin server to fix in advance how quickly a cached version of a resource goes stale was an important design decision.
-The alternative would have been to solely rely on web caches to query the original server to determine whether or not the cached resources are out of date - this would be inefficient though as these kind of queries would have to happen very frequently.
+The alternative would have been to solely rely on web caches to query the origin server to determine whether or not the cached resources are out of date - this would be inefficient though as these kind of enquiries would have to happen very frequently.

 ### Last-Modified

-A final header field we consider is `Last-Modified`.
-It contains the date when the web resource was last altered.
+The `Last-Modified` header field contains the date when the web resource was last altered.
 There is no header field though that indicates **how much** the resource has changed.
-Even if only a whitespace was added to a plain text document, the `Last-Modified` header would change.
+Even if only a whitespace was added to a plain-text document, the `Last-Modified` header would change.

 It is often used in combination with `If-Modified-Since`.
 When web caches actively try to revalidate web resources they cache, they only want the web resource sent by the origin server if it has changed since the `Last-Modified` date.
 If nothing has changed, the origin server simply returns a `304 Not Modified` response; otherwise the updated web resource is sent to the web cache.